aviwidgerson8/aviwidgerson8.github.io/posts/UPSC - Blog/Notes/Learning Notes/Current Affairs/Consolidations/Daily News Analysis/Insights IAS/2021/April 2021.md

 - [ ] What is Tribunals Reforms (Rationalization & Conditions of Service) Ordinance, 2021 ?
 What is its significance ?
 What are its objectives ?
 What are its pros & cons ?
 - [ ] How were tribunals run before this ordinance ?
 Who had the power to select the heads & members of tribunals ?
 What were the relative powers of judiciary & executive in this regard before ?
 - [ ] List of tribunals existing in India on various subjects ?
-- [ ] #committees : What were the recommendations by Swaran Singh Committee on Tribunals ?
 - [ ] What is Part 14-A of constitution that deals with Tribunals ?
 What are Articles - 323A ?
 323B ?
 What is 42nd amendment related to this ?
 What are the constitutional provisions in this regard ?
 - [ ] What are E9 countries ?
 What is its significance ?
 What are the objectives of the grouping/initiative ?
 - [ ] What is the current state of forest fires in India ?
 Which states have faced most (or) got most affected (or) is/was most prone to the forest fires ?
 What are different categories of forest fires in India ?
 - [ ] What are MODIS sensors ?
 What is the Forest Fire Alert System monitior by FSI + ISRO + NASA ?
-- [ ] #defence-exercises : LA PEROUSE ?
 - [ ] What is International Virtual Election Visitors Program (IVEP) ?

 ## 7th April